openstack-archive/fuel-docs/pages/about-fuel/0040-reference-topologies.rst

 Fuel provides the ability to create the following cluster types without requiring extensive customization:

+..
     **Single node**: Perfect for getting a feel for how OpenStack works, the Single-node installation is the simplest way to get OpenStack up and running.
     The Single-node installation provides an easy way to install an entire OpenStack cluster on a single physical server system or in a virtual machine environment.

+..
+    **Multi-node (non-HA)**: The Multi-node (non-HA) installation enables you to try out additional OpenStack services like Cinder, Neutron (formerly Quantum), and Swift without requiring the degree of increased hardware involved in ensuring high availability.
+In addition to the ability to independently specify which services to activate, you also have the following options:

+..
+  **Compact Swift**: When you choose this option, Swift will be installed on your controllers, reducing your hardware requirements by eliminating the need for additional Swift servers.

+..
+  **Standalone Swift**: This option enables you to install independant Swift nodes, so that you can separate their operation from your controller nodes.

 **Multi-node (non-HA)**: The Multi-node (non-HA) installation enables you to try out additional OpenStack services like Cinder, Neutron (formerly Quantum), and